 Will Auto Key Values respect filters applied in the Dashboard Level Filtering?

 Yes.
-If the Key Values Date Range is set to 'Chart Date Range' then it will change with anything you do on Dashboard Level Filtering.
+If the Key Values Date Range is set to 'Chart Date Range' then it will update as you apply Dashboard Filters.
 If the Key Value Date Range is set to anything other than "Chart Date Range" (ex: Last 30 days) in the metric builder, the Key Value will not update with Dashboard Filtering.

 Will applying a dashboard filter permanently change my metrics?